Table of Contents

 But the Gershonites, Kohathites, and Merarites had other certain roles within the Levite culture (Numbers 3 and 4).
 They served under Aaron to assist him in his responsibilities and to guard the tabernacle.
 They were not allowed to intrude upon the unique priestly sphere of Aaron and his sons.

-A separate command from Jehovah was given in regard to them: “you shall appoint the Levites over the tabernacle of the Testimony, over all its furnishings, and over all things that belong to it; they shall carry the tabernacle and all its furnishings; they shall attend to it and camp around the tabernacle” (Numbers 1:48–50).
+A separate command from Jehovah was given them.
+The Lord instructed, “you shall appoint the Levites over the tabernacle of the Testimony, over all its furnishings, and over all things that belong to it; they shall carry the tabernacle and all its furnishings; they shall attend to it and camp around the tabernacle” (Numbers 1:48–50).

 The Kohathites were in charge of the Ark of the Covenant, the Table of Showbread, and other holy items (Numbers 10:21; 1 Chronicles 9:32).
 These items were carried on staves on their shoulders when the sanctuary was moved (Numbers 7:9; 4:15; Exodus 25:26–28).